Bookworm (film): Plot

 Mildred and Strawn find the panther drinking from a stream, and Mildred films it on her video camera.
 Strawn and Mildred then meet a pair of hikers who give their names as Arnold and Angelina and begin travelling with them.
 Arnold robs Strawn, taking Strawn's phone and wallet and Mildred's camera, before Arnold and Angelina depart.
 The next day, Strawn and Mildred come across Arnold and Angelina arguing in their tent.
 Mildred steals Arnold's bag, and she and Strawn run away.
 Mildred finds her camera in Arnold's bag but discovers that Arnold and Angelina have filmed over her panther footage.

 The panther approaches Strawn and Mildred at the edge of a chasm, and the duo begin crossing the chasm on a rope to escape.
 The panther claws through the rope, and Strawn and Mildred fall into the chasm.
 When Strawn regains consciousness, he finds that Mildred's legs are trapped under a log.
-He gives her a hallucinogenic mushroom to ease the pain and lifts the log off of her legs.
+He gives her a hallucinogenic mushroom to ease the pain and, just moments after she calls him Dad for the first time, lifts the log off of her legs.

-Strawn carries Mildred away and again comes across Arnold and Angelina, this time arguing beside a van.
+As Strawn carries Mildred away, she tells him that she loves him, before passing out.
+They again come across Arnold and Angelina, this time arguing beside a van.
 Strawn places Mildred in the back seat and steals the van.
 As he drives down the road, he turns around to film Mildred on his phone.
 Mildred urges him to watch the road, and when he turns around, he sees the panther in the road and swerves to avoid it, crashing the van.
-Mildred wakes up to find herself and Strawn in the hospital next to her mother.
-It is then revealed that Strawn caught a brief shot of the panther on his phone just before the crash, allowing Mildred to claim the reward.
+Mildred wakes up to find herself in the hospital, between her parent's hospital beds.
+It is then revealed that Strawn caught a brief clear shot of the panther on his phone just before the crash, allowing Mildred to claim the reward.